Ion Ioanid: 1954–1955. Aiud Prison

 1955–1960.
-Piteşti prison
+Pitești prison

-Beginning of 1955, Ioanid and Coşereanu were moved from Aiud to Jilava.
+Beginning of 1955, Ioanid and Coșereanu were moved from Aiud to Jilava.
 Here, they attended the trial of Ioanid's mother and M.C., both accused of not denouncing them while hiding in Bucharest, after the Cavnic escape.
 Although their presence was not required, the defense attorney, Benea, managed to get them transferred there through a bureaucratic wrinkle.
 Ioanid was arrested in Bucharest and his arrest file was initiated there, but later he stood trial in Oradea, where a new file was documented.
 Due to excessive bureaucracy, the Bucharest court was not yet informed about the sentence from Oradea and as such they were called in to appear in court again.
 In the courtroom, Benea presented the sentence to the judge, and the trial did not take place; yet, under these circumstances, Ioanid was able to meet with his mother.
-From Jilava, they were not sent back to Aiud, but to the Piteşti prison.
+From Jilava, they were not sent back to Aiud, but to the Pitești Prison.
 Again, with the specter of rehabilitation in sight, they found worse conditions there than at Aiud.

 As in Oradea, when the incarceration conditions worsened, the inmates decided to go on hunger strike.
 The initiative was met with general endorsement, as with extreme care – and occasional retaliation when caught – it was possible to communicate with other cells and coordinate such an activity.
 The demands were: court case review after the file statements that were obtained by means of torture are removed, a retrial and the right to choose the defense attorney, citation of the prosecution witnesses and hearing them in court, medical treatment for the sick, improved diet, the right to write and receive letters, to speak with members of the family and the right to receive and own books and writing materials, among others.
 Undergoing such an endeavor was risky, as usually such actions were followed by prison staff retaliation, best case targeted only towards those who initiated it, worst case targeted towards all the prisoners, many old and weak.
 At the start of the strike, in May 1956, some 150–160 prisoners reported they would not eat the received food, which totaled almost half of the prison political detainees.